LLyaudet/transliteration_profile_iconv/README.txt

 ----------------------------------------------------------------------------
 When you convert character strings from one encoding to another encoding, you converts code points of the input encoding to code points of the output encoding;
-and optionnaly with iconv you can also transliterate code points from the input encoding that don't have a matching code point in the output encoding.
+and optionally with iconv you can also transliterate code points from the input encoding that don't have a matching code point in the output encoding.
 In this context, transliterate means tranlating the code point of the input encoding with a sequence of code points in the output encoding.